jduckles/minecraft-server/README.md

 ### Intro
 My sons like to play minecraft with their aunt, my always-on $5/month Digital Ocean VM is too small to support it (not enough RAM).
 So I wrote this to help be bring up a Minecraft server and take it down.  `up` will set up the VM, download a tarball of saved server info, `down` backs up the server info and shuts the vm down.
 Still not 100%, there are a few hiccups in the playbook, but it saves me a lot of time getting things pretty damn close.

-I'm new to using ansible, so this is my first cut at writing a playbook.
-I like it, but some parts are still confoundingly weird, so appologies if it is still rough around the edges.
-Please file an issue or PR if you see anything that could be done better.
+I'm new to using ansible, so this is my first cut at writing a cloud orchestrating playbook.

 ### Minecraft Server Startup
 Requirements: